Division of Neonatology

 Services:Neonatal Nurse Practitioner Team

-Our Neonatal Nurse Practitioner Team includes: Siobhan Cassidy, NNP, Tram Dang, NNP, Nancy Enterlin, NNP, Patricia Mele, DNP, Pam Minett, NNP, Annie Rohan, NNP, Patricia Schwarz, NNP, Kerry Walsh, NNP and Nancy Welsch-Doyle, NNP.
+Our Neonatal Nurse Practitioner Team includes: Siobhan Cassidy, NNP, Tram Dang, NNP, Nancy Enterlin, NNP, Kate Lindstadt, NNP, Patricia Mele, DNP, Pam Minett, NNP, Annie Rohan, NNP, Patricia Schwarz, NNP and Kerry Walsh, NNP.

 Neonatal Transport Team.
 For babies born at level I, II and III hospitals in our region who need Regional Perinatal Center- level intensive care, a dedicated neonatal team with specialized equipment is available 24/7.
 Our state-of-the-art transport incubators include the ability to deliver nitric oxide for newborns with severe hypoxic respiratory failure.